mtgjson/mtgjson-website/docs/data-models/card-deck/index.md

 > ### relatedCards
 >
 > The related cards for this card.
-See the [Related Cards](/data-models/related-cards/) data model.
+See the [Related Cards](/data-models/related-cards/) Data Model.
 >
 > - **Type:** `RelatedCards`
 > - **Introduced:** `v5.2.1`